top of page

 I've called him Windel

-He's such a friendly little boy and just wants a cuddle and bum rub
+He's such a friendly boy and just wants a cuddle and bum rub

 He is very clever and quick to learn new things